 This activity provides 19.75 ACPE contact hours (1.975 CEUs) of continuing education credit.
 Universal Activity Number JA4008191-0000-21-001-L02-P, Application.

 Your statement of credit will be issued through CPE Monitor in 6-8 weeks.
 Only pharmacy learners who provided valid NABP e-Profile ID numbers and month and day of birth (MMDD) will be submitted to CPE Monitor for official record of credit.

 Registration for the conference includes continuing education credits.

-The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy, Beaumont, ACTHIV, or American Nurses Credentialing Center’s Commission on Accreditation.
+The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy or ACTHIV.
 This activity is intended as a supplement to existing knowledge, published information, and practice guidelines.
 Learners should appraise the information presented critically, and draw conclusions only after careful consideration of all available scientific information.